trasherdk/monero-lw/README.md

 # monero-lw

 Monero lightwallet project.

-Runs a private `monero-lws` service in the background with an API layer above that for authentication.

-Will be adding client side application to tie the whole thing together.
+Packages the following services in one package:

+* `monero-lws` by [vtnerd](https://github.com/vtnerd/monero-lws) - scans your wallet's view keys in the background
+* `lwsadmin` by [lza_menace](https://lzahq.tech) - backend CRUD app for managing the LWS backend
+* `monerod` by [The Monero Project](https://github.com/monero-project/monero) - node for syncing Monero blockchain transactions
+* `mymonero-web` by [MyMonero](https://mymonero.com) but forked and cleaned up for personal use by [CryptoGrampy](https://github.com/CryptoGrampy/mymonero-web-js) - the web wallet client

 ## Setup